Week 2: Genome Analytics

 1. If you match the structure of the channel with the inputs of the process, you will see that val(name) will refer to name_of_bacterial_genome and path(genome) with /path/to/reference/genome.fna.The variables in the input do not need to match the names in channels, they are meant to be representative and generalizable.

-2. Complete lines 5 and 6 by providing the conda environment specification you made earlier for Prokka after the env option and providing the directory where you want the results of this process to be made available after the publishDir option.
+2. Complete lines 5 and 6 by providing the conda environment specification you made earlier for Prokka after the env option and providing the params.outdir to the publishDir option.
 Remember that all of your paths should be relative to your top-level working directory where the main.nf is located.

 3. Look at the Prokka documentation and construct the correct command for running it.
 We will be running Prokka with mostly default parameters and your command should include these exact options and no more: --cpus, --outdir, --prefix and $genome.
 Please use the name value from the channel for both the output directory name and output file prefix.
 Specify a value of 1 after the –cpus flag.